juhp/dnf-repo/README.md

 An initial `^` (final `$`) in a glob pattern prevents the automatic prepending (appending) of `*` before (after) the pattern.

+Repo actions expand to a sequence of `--enablerepo=`, `--disablerepo=`, `--repo=`, etc, so as usual later settings will overrule conflicting earlier settings.

 ## Installation
 A copr repo is available:
 <https://copr.fedorainfracloud.org/coprs/petersen/dnf-repo/>